samhstn/code-along/elixir-in-action/README.md

 When a process crashes, we usually want to detect this state and do something about it.

-When a runtime error happens, execution control is transferred upthe call stack to the error-handling code.
+When a runtime error happens, execution control is transferred up the call stack to the error-handling code.

 Compared to c++, c#, java and javascript, there's much less need to catch runtime errors - we instead adopt the 'let it crash' mindset.